tracking-exposed/youtube.tracking.exposed/content/filtertube.md

 og_description: "A group of researcher using our tool to investigate in personalization algorithm, researched how media in USA post-election debate polarize the discussion"
 ---

+{{<colorblock text="FIlterTube:Investigating echo chambers, filter bubbles and polarization on YouTube" color="secondary">}}

 Beside this textual report, you can enjoy the [presentation](https://github.com/tracking-exposed/presentation/blob/master/FilterTube-DMIWS21.pdf).
 — _Students and researchers worked on this research for four days in January 2021_.

 ---

-##### Students: Bruno Sotic, Nilton Da Rosa, Paul Grua, Armand Bazin, Maxime Bertaux, Youcef Taiati, Antonella Autuori, Andrea Elena Febres Medina, Wen Li, Inga Luchs, Annelien Smets, Lynge Asbjørn Møller, Alexandra Elliott, Matthieu Comoy, Ali El Amrani, Eirini Nikopoulou, Nicolas Pogeant, Yamina Boubekeur, Arthur Lezer, Mehdi Bessalah, Andrea Angulo Granda, Tcheutga Corine, Lisa Lan, Kaothar Zehar, Dong Pha Pham, Josue Charles, June Camille Ménard, Minhee Kyoung, Hangchen Liu, Yiran Zhao.
+**Participants**: Bruno Sotic, Nilton Da Rosa, Paul Grua, Armand Bazin, Maxime Bertaux, Youcef Taiati, Antonella Autuori, Andrea Elena Febres Medina, Wen Li, Inga Luchs, Annelien Smets, Lynge Asbjørn Møller, Alexandra Elliott, Matthieu Comoy, Ali El Amrani, Eirini Nikopoulou, Nicolas Pogeant, Yamina Boubekeur, Arthur Lezer, Mehdi Bessalah, Andrea Angulo Granda, Tcheutga Corine, Lisa Lan, Kaothar Zehar, Dong Pha Pham, Josue Charles, June Camille Ménard, Minhee Kyoung, Hangchen Liu, Yiran Zhao.

-##### Facilitators: Salvatore Romano, Davide Beraldo, Giovanni Rossetti, Leonardo Sanna.
+**Group facilitators**: Salvatore Romano, Davide Beraldo, Giovanni Rossetti, Leonardo Sanna.

 ---

-# Abstract
+{{<colorblock color="primary" text="Abstract" >}}

 This paper studies the construction of filter bubbles and political polarization under YouTube 's algorithmic personalization, in a time where the political division runs deep in the US and the 2020 election reaffirms the polarization.
 Using artificially generated personalized user accounts, we find that search results differ according to users' political affiliations, both in terms of the media type and political ideology of the channels suggested, showing some empirical evidence of filter bubbles' existence on YouTube, which possibly exacerbates an echo chamber behavior and enhancing political polarization in the US political debate.

-## 1) Introduction
+{{<colorblock color="primary" text="Introduction" >}}

 The consumption of news on online platforms is increasing year after year.
 While the video-sharing platform YouTube has become known as the place where users can find almost anything, it is also becoming an essential news source.
 About a quarter of all U.S. adults (26%) consume news from YouTube, and about 78% of them in some way or another rely on the YouTube algorithm's recommended news videos (Pew Research Center, September 2020).
 Thus, algorithmic mediation is a crucial issue for our democracy.
 This project investigates the emergence of filter bubbles, echo chambers, and polarization within YouTube 's recommender system with the U.S. post-electoral debate as a case study.